Mi Polígrafa (2017-now)

 It’s still, 2013.
-2min 20sec, audio.
+2min 20sec, audio ON.

-I’d purchased several US Flag postcards at the Museum of Modern Art… Jasper Johns’ “Flag”… I arranged them on the ground under the trees at the 9/11 memorial, then I walked in circles around the flags taking iPhone video, getting more and more dizzy.
+I’d purchased several US Flag postcards at the Museum of Modern Art ( byJasper Johns) before getting to the memorial, knowing I’d want to do something with them when I arrived.
+I arranged them on the ground under the trees at the memorial, then I walked in circles around the flags while taking an iPhone video of them.
+I got more and more dizzy the more circles I walked.
 When I returned home, I printed my own series of flags and used them for the top layers of this video, with the original video showing as the very bottom layer.
-To make this, I placed an iPad on top of a full (uncut) American flag, then covered it with my printed flags before shooting this video.
+To make this video, I placed an iPad on top of a full (uncut) American flag, then covered it with my printed flags before shooting this video.

 About my nephew

 LA Times: Army sergeant killed in Afghanistan, by Frank Shyong, 12/2/2012